Why Missy Elliott Means The World To Me

 Made Short Hair Cool

-I know you're probably thinking "Rebekah this is a reach", but honestly to me it was a big deal.
+I know you're probably thinking "Rebekah this is a reach", but honestly to me, it was a big deal.
 I used to have very long hair, but after a string of bad decisions and relaxers, I had to cut my hair short and I hated it.
-Girls, especially black girls, are supposed to aspire to have lengthy hair, but in reality a lot of have short hair and we should't have to be ashamed of that.
+Girls, especially black girls, are supposed to aspire to have lengthy hair, but in reality, a lot of have short hair and we shouldn't have to be ashamed of that.
 So when Missy rocked her short hairstyles and looked amazing doing it, it made me realize I too, could have awesome short hair.
-I remember tearing photos of Missy out of magazines, bringing the my hair stylist and saying "DO THIS!
-Make my hairlook like this".
+I remember tearing photos of Missy out of magazines, bringing them to my hair stylist and saying "DO THIS!
+Make my hair look like this".

 Inspired Me To Dance

-I started doing ballet when I was 6 like pretty much every little girl on earth, but there was something about Missy Elliott and her crazy ass energy and hip hop dance styles that inspired me to continue dancing as I got older.
-I used to sneak up in the middle of the night to watch MTV (back when they actually played msuic), and I would just wait for Missy videos to come on and learn the choreogprahy.
-We ain't have Youtube back then so you couldn't just go lookup music videos online, we had to wait for that shit to air on tv.
+I started doing ballet when I was 6 like pretty much every little girl on earth, but there was something about Missy Elliott and her crazy ass energy and hip-hop dance styles that inspired me to continue dancing as I got older.
+I used to sneak up in the middle of the night to watch MTV (back when they actually played music), and I would just wait for Missy videos to come on and learn the choreography.
+We ain't have Youtube back then so you couldn't just go look up music videos online, we had to wait for that shit to air on tv.
 Anyways, I was inspired to be a dancer, so I did dance until college.
-I actually originally wanted to to to college to major in dance, all because of Missy, unfortunatly things didn't work out but Missy made me find a the passion and love that I still have today for dancing.
+I actually originally wanted to go to college and major in dance, all because of Missy, unfortunately, things didn't work out but Missy made me find the passion and love that I still have today for dancing.
 All her routines were so creative and out of the box from anything we ever saw with hip hop routines.
-She literally have people dancing on the fucking walls in that "Lose Control" video and bitches coming out the ground in the "Pass That Dutch" video, like how even Sway?
+Missy literally had people dancing on the fucking walls in that "Lose Control" video and bitches coming out the ground in the "Pass That Dutch" video, like how even Sway?
 There still ain't a single person on this earth that can match Missy's dance styles in my opinion.